• Jardines del Edén - Washed Java

 Jardines del Edén, Colombia

-High in the lush mountains of Pijao, Quindío (1,700–1,900 m), Jardines del Edén is a 20-hectare experimental farm where volcanic soils and cool mists nurture rare varieties like Geisha, Sidra, SL28, and Wush Wush.
+High in the lush mountains of Pijao, Quindío (1,700–1,900 m), Jardines del Edén is a 20-hectare experimental farm where volcanic soils and cool mists nurture rare varieties like Striped Bourbon, Sidra, SL28, and Wush Wush.

 Brothers Felipe and Carlos Arcila, founders of Cofinet, transformed the farm into a hub for innovation—working with low-impact polyculture and meticulous hand-picking while pioneering bold processes such as anaerobic fermentation, carbonic maceration, and long, natural drying.